craggASAP/Pavlovian_Associations_Treadmill2D/README.md

 - Install: https://github.com/adafruit/Adafruit_Python_MCP4725

 ## Scripts
+### mouse_display_mouse0.py
+- reads in mouse activity from /dev/input/mouse0 and displays dx and dy to the command prompt

-### mouse_display.py
+### mouse_display_mouse1.py
-- reads in mouse activity and displays dx and dy to the command prompt
+- reads in mouse activity from /dev/input/mouse1 and displays dx and dy to the command prompt

-### mouse_relayVoltage.py
+### mouse_relayVoltage2_mouse0.py
-- reads in mouse activity and sends out voltage using the I2C buses (to output to digital-to-analog converter MCP4725).
+- reads in mouse activity from /dev/input/mouse0 and sends out voltage using the I2C buses (to output to digital-to-analog converter MCP4725).
 Note that this uses the Raspberry Pi's I2C built-in I2C bus, as well as an added one on GPIO17 and GPIO27.
-Output is 0-3.3V, with 0 set as 1.65V, and a conversion factor to convert velocity to a voltage.
+Output is 0-3.3V, absolute value of velocity multipled by a conversion factor to convert to voltage.
+The sign (+/-) gets output separately via a digital pin (0=neg, 1=pos).

-### mouse_relayVoltage2.py
+### mouse_relayVoltage2_mouse1.py
-- reads in mouse activity and sends out voltage using the I2C buses (to output to digital-to-analog converter MCP4725).
+- reads in mouse activity from /dev/input/mouse1 and sends out voltage using the I2C buses (to output to digital-to-analog converter MCP4725).
 Note that this uses the Raspberry Pi's I2C built-in I2C bus, as well as an added one on GPIO17 and GPIO27.
 Output is 0-3.3V, absolute value of velocity multipled by a conversion factor to convert to voltage.
 The sign (+/-) gets output separately via a digital pin (0=neg, 1=pos).